-230 Ecology's purview.
-Section 404 of the CWA regulates the discharge of dredged or fill material into waters of the United States.
+the United States.
 Any project that proposes such impacts in waters of the United States, including special aquatic sites such as wetlands, must obtain a permit from USACE.

-Under the authority of the CWA, the Environmental Protection Agency (EPA) authorizes Ecology to issue permits under the National Pollutant Discharge Elimination System (NPDES).
-This system covers a wide range

-- 235 of projects that discharge water.
+- Under the authority of the CWA, the Environmental Protection Agency (EPA) authorizes Ecology to issue 235 permits under the National Pollutant Discharge Elimination System (NPDES).
+This system covers a wide range of projects that discharge water.
 They are referred to as point source projects and include wastewater treatment plants, industrial facilities, and large construction sites.
 The program also covers a graduated system of municipal separate storm sewer systems (MS4s) to eliminate pollution from stormwater runoff.
-Two phases of this program have been implemented to cover medium and large cities, but because of Stevenson's size and location, its stormwater system is exempt from MS4 regulation.
-Ecology's Stormwater - 240 Management Manual for Western Washington (2014) provides useful technical information and alternative low impact development (LID) methods for managing runoff to help minimize pollution even in smaller communities.8
+Two phases of this program have been implemented to cover medium and large cities, but because of - 240 Stevenson's size and location, its stormwater system is exempt from MS4 regulation.
+Ecology's Stormwater Management Manual for Western Washington (2014) provides useful technical information and alternative low impact development (LID) methods for managing runoff to help minimize pollution even in smaller communities.8

-Columbia River Gorge National Scenic Area Act - Congress passed the Columbia River Gorge National Scenic Area Act in 1986 to protect and enhance the scenic, cultural, recreational, and natural resources of the
+Columbia River Gorge National Scenic Area Act - Congress passed the Columbia River Gorge National 245 Scenic Area Act in 1986 to protect and enhance the scenic, cultural, recreational, and natural resources of the Columbia River Gorge - the National Scenic Area, or NSA.
+The Act also seeks to protect and support the economy of the Gorge by encouraging growth within existing urban areas like Stevenson.
+Unlike Washington's GMA, the Act is focused far more on resource management than growth management.
+Whereas the statewide GMA establishes urban growth areas that are expected to continually expand to meet